 Being tropical fish, they should be fed at least twice a day, or smaller meals three times a day.

 Male and female Six Line Wrasses have no externally distinguishable sex characteristics.
 Some owners have noted that their fish may become more vibrantly colored just prior to spawning, but this is not guaranteed.
 Males are noted to turn brighter colors than females.

 Breeding the Six Line Wrasse

-Unless you have a pair of Six Line Wrasses that have already mated, it is almost impossible to sex fish prior to purchase.
+Unless you have a pair of Six Line Wrasses that have already mated, it is almost impossible to determine gender of the fish prior to purchase.
 Given their aggressive nature, most Six Line Wrasses are kept individually, therefore will not be given the option for reproduction.

 Like many other fish species, the Six Line Wrasse is a broadcast spawner.
-This means that eggs and sperm are haphazardly sprayed throughout the system, rather than concentrating their eggs in a clutch or cave.
-Many spawnings happen without hobbyists even noticing, since most of the reproductive products will end up in your filtration.
+This means that eggs and sperm are haphazardly sprayed throughout the water, rather than concentrating their eggs in a clutch or cave.
+Many spawnings happen without hobbyists even noticing, since most of the reproductive products will end up in your filtration system.

 More Pet Fish Species and Further Research